turrilld/student-webdev-labs/reflection.md

 - How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?

   They were helpful to get a start on how HTML works and start to see best practices.
-The form excercise is probably one of my most refrenced pieces of code this term.
+The form exercise is probably one of my most referenced pieces of code this term.

 - Was there something that you wish had been explained better?